Find it. Fix It. Save a Life. Request a Free Test Kit

 Radon is a cancer causing, radioactive gas that you cannot see, smell, or taste.
 The U.S. Environmental Protection Agency (EPA) states that radon is the second leading cause of lung cancer in the U.S. and the number one cause among non-smokers.
 Radon comes from the natural breakdown of uranium in soil, rock, and water and finds its way into homes through cracks and holes in the foundation, construction joints, and plumbing fixtures.
 Any home can have a radon problem.
 The only way to determine if your home is trapping radon gas is to test.

-You can test your home by purchasing a test kit from the National Radon Program.
+Test kits can also be purchased from a certified lab or from the National Radon Program.
 If you purchase a kit from a home improvement store, be sure to check the expiration date.
-Another option is to hire a Certified Radon Measurement Provider.
-The South Carolina Radon Program can provide a limited number of free short-term radon test kits to South Carolina homeowners each year.
+Another option is to hire a radon measurement provider that is certified by one of the two national certification programs, the American Association of Radon Scientists and Technologists, Inc. (AARST) National Radon Proficiency Program or the National Radon Safety Board.
+The South Carolina Radon Program offers free short-term radon test kits to South Carolina homeowners, subject to availability.

 Radon & Lung Cancer

-Lung cancer is the most commonly diagnosed form of cancer and the most common cause of cancer deaths in South Carolina.
-Radon is the second leading cause of lung cancer, after smoking.
+Radon is the second leading cause of lung cancer, after smoking, and the leading cause of lung cancer among nonsmokers.
+In South Carolina, lung cancer is the most commonly diagnosed form of cancer and the most common cause of cancer deaths.
 EPA estimates that radon causes more than 21,000 lung cancer deaths in the United States each year.
 EPA also states that smokers who are exposed to radon have a much higher risk of lung cancer.

 U.S. Surgeon General's National Health Advisory